OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 * Prepare to publish plugin on WordPress plugins directory = 1.0.10 =
-* Minor changes to satisfy WordPress plugins directory requirements
+* Minor changes to satisfy WordPress plugins directory requirements = 1.0.11 =
+* Sort category/collection facets alphabetically
+* New global settings flag to display names as surname, given
+* allow span with style tags to pass sanitization